-Operational Risk
+(5) Operational Risk

-Operational risk is the risk of loss resulting from inadequacy or failure of internal processes, human or system insufficiency or errors, or loss from external events.
-The Management Committee of the Group supervises the daily operation of the Group, and to manage the risks according to the actual situation of the businesses.
-Operational Manuals once approved are published on the Group's intranet for relevant department and staff's compliance and implementation.
-The existing business operating procedures and the risk management measures are being reviewed and updated from time to time or deemed necessary to ensure that it is consistent with the actual operations of the Group.
+Operational risk refers to the risk of the Group suffering from any financial or non-financial loss resulting from inadequacy or failure of internal processes, staff or systems, or from external events.

+The Management Committee of the Group supervises the daily operations of the Group, and manages the risks according to the actual situation of the businesses.
+Operational Manuals once approved are published on the Group's intranet for relevant departments and staff's compliance and implementation.
+The existing business operating procedures and the risk management measures are reviewed and updated from time to time to ensure that they are consistent with the actual operations of the Group.